JieZheng-ShanghaiTech/CellVTA/README.md

 ### Pretrained Model
 Download model checkpoints in the paper from the `checkpoints` folder [CellVTA-Google-Drive](https://drive.google.com/drive/folders/1yH1p9YCyQl6Es2O88P6a-Fc7qN0mx0Uk?usp=drive_link).

 If you want to train the model by yourself, you need to get the pretrained weights of UNI.
-You need to apply it in [UNI](https://huggingface.co/MahmoodLab/UNI).
+You can access it from [UNI](https://huggingface.co/MahmoodLab/UNI).

 ### Configuration file